 Day 370: Salta, Argentina

 I embraced the change in itinerary, for the last year all I had heard about Argentina was that the steak and red wine were incredible.
-After months and months of chicken, with only a brief break with pork in Ecuador, I was ready to move onto beef.

 I was in luck, there was an asado at my hostel that weekend.
 Asado means barbecue and this was a hostel with a lot of Argentine’s so expectations were high.

 Asados are not just simple barbecues, often on the weekend they are three-hour long events and are taken very seriously.

 I like people who are serious about meat.

 There’s something so throwback about a big meat event that I gave a vintage tone to all the photos.

 I grew up in a culture where everything needed to be no carb, no fat, no sugar no flavour and there’s something salacious about an event that’s just dedicated to the pure love of meat, without thinking of what it may do to your waistline.

 So off I went with Barbara from Buenos Aires and I knew she would be a tough critic as she explained the ‘rules’ of asado.

 Men serve the meal and as hosts its their job to make sure wine is topped up and no plate is unwillingly empty.
 Salad is brought around first as a weak gesture to pretend that this could be slightly healthy.